sc-ventures/cloudbreak-documentation/docs/cb-migrate.md

     create database cbdb;
     create database periscopedb;</small></pre>

-    > NOTE: If you receive `ERROR:  database "uaadb" is being accessed by other users` error then please ensure that    cbreak_identity_1 container is not running, then retry dropping uaadb.
+    > If you get `ERROR:  database "uaadb" is being accessed by other users` error, ensure that    cbreak_identity_1 container is not running and then retry dropping uaadb.

 5. Exit the PostgreSQL interactive terminal.
     <pre><small>\q</small></pre>